Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 Self-employed borrowers have unique income structures, dynamic financial profiles, or extensive real estate portfolios that require guideline exceptions to qualify for financing.
 Unlike consumer direct lenders like MBANC, brokers are not always able to deal with such complex scenarios.

-At MBANC, we have supported self-made, unconventional borrowers like yourself for years with premier lending solutions that help you create financial freedom on your terms. mbanc is a direct mortgage lender and family owned bank, which means we are able to provide end-to-end concierge service and tailored financing solutions for every client.
+At MBANC, we have supported self-made, unconventional borrowers like yourself for years with premier home lending solutions that help you create financial freedom on your terms. mbanc is a direct mortgage lender and family owned bank, which means we are able to provide end-to-end concierge service and tailored financing solutions for every client.
 Most importantly, we offer an expedited approval process that minimizes paperwork, tailored expert advice and premium service, all of which ultimately saves you time and money.

 4. Understand the Terms

 For example, MBANC’s interest-only jumbo mortgage is available for all types of property — primary residence, second home, and investment property.
 In addition, with mbanc all mortgage programs are eligible for interest only options.
 The interest-only period, provided as part of a 30-year or 40-year fixed term mortgage, is ten years long.
 It means you only pay the monthly interest payments during the first ten years.
 When the ten-year interest-only period ends, there is no lump sum balloon payment, and the loan automatically converts into a 20-year or 30-year fully amortized fixed mortgage.
+At that point, your monthly payments will include both principal and interest; taxes and insurance are not included in the base payment.

 5. Get Qualified